Kong/docs.konghq.com/app/enterprise/2.1.x/deployment/installation/ubuntu.md

     ```

     > ⚠️ **Note**: Make sure the username and password for the Kong Database are
     > kept safe.
-This example uses a simple username and password for illustration purposes only.
+This example uses a simple username and password for illustrative purposes only.
 Note the database name, username and password for later.

 4. Exit from PostgreSQL and return to your terminal account.